Soft Error Reliability Analysis of Vision Transformers: ViTs Reliability Evaluation

 \subsection{Evaluation Setups}

 The major experiment setups include datasets, ViTs models benchmark, fault models, and fault injection framework.

 \textbf{Dataset.} We take the well-known ImageNet-1K as the dataset \cite{deng2009imagenet} and randomly select 10000 images for the accuracy evaluation.
+The resolution of each image in the dataset is $256 \times 256$.

-\textbf{ViTs Models.} We select four representative ViTs models as the benchmark and ResNet18\cite{he2016deep} for comparison.
-The configurations of these models are summarized in Table \ref{tab:table1}.
+\textbf{ViTs Models.} We select four representative ViTs models as the benchmark for reliability evaluation, and select ResNet18 and ResNet50\cite{he2016deep} for comparison.
+The detailed configurations of these models such as the number of layers, number of heads, embedding dimension, and patches are summarized in Table \ref{tab:table1}.
 ViTs include ViT-B\cite{dosovitskiy2020image}, Swin-T\cite{liu2021swin}, DeepViT-S\cite{zhou2021deepvit}, and CaiT-XXS-24\cite{touvron2021going}.
-All the deep learning models are quantized with int8.
+All the neural network models are quantized with int8.
 Top-1 accuracy is utilized as the evaluation metric.

 \textbf{Fault Models.} We utilize bit flip model to characterize typical soft errors.
-Particularly, following prior reliability analysis work \cite{xue2022winograd}\cite{li2017understanding} \cite{reagen2018ares}, we also use bit error rate (BER), which represents the ratio of bit flip errors over the total number of bits of operations in the model as the soft error intensity metric.
-It ranges from 0 to 1E-7 which can cover the major model accuracy degradation curve.
+Particularly, following prior reliability analysis works \cite{reagen2018ares}\cite{xue2022winograd}\cite{li2017understanding} , we also use bit error rate (BER), which represents the ratio of bit flip errors over the total number of bits of operations in the model as the soft error intensity metric.
+It ranges from 1E-11 to 1E-7 which can cover the major model accuracy degradation curve.

 \textbf{Error Injection.} We adopt an operation-wise error injection method proposed in \cite{xue2022winograd} for the reliability evaluation.
+It is essentially an approximate implementation of bit-flip or soft errors.
+We have it verified with both prior neuron-wise fault injection frameworks and a fault-injection framework with architecture details \cite{xue2023winograd}.
 It is built on top of PyTorch and injects random bit flip errors to outputs of the major arithmetic operations i.e. multiplication and addition in each model, which focuses on the computing of the models rather than a specific computing engine.
 It covers both linear and non-linear functions in the models.

-\textbf{Vulnerability Factor.} To differ the reliability of different ViTs components, we utilize vulnerability factor as the metric and it refers to the model accuracy difference between model with only the target component perfectly protected and the model without any protection.
+\textbf{Vulnerability Factor.} To differ the reliability of different ViTs components, we utilize vulnerability factor as the metric, which refers to the model accuracy difference between model with only the target component perfectly protected and the model without any protection.

 \textbf{Hardware Platforms.} All the evaluation experiments are performed on a server equipped with two 24-core@2.5GHz Intel Xeon processors, 512GB memory, and four PH402 SKU 200 GPU cards.